nhost/nhost/examples/codegen-react-query/README.md

 pnpm run dev
 ```

-All other commands should run inside this example.
+The following commands should be run inside this folder.

 ### Run Nhost